anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 It is possible to think of a workaround, though.
 In our `cata` definition above, we need to know that `F[T] == T` so that we can treat `T` as if it was `F[T]`.
 So in practice, we do not need to convince the compiler in that equality - a simple function `T => F[T]` is enough.

-We can emulate the fixed point type computation as in the theory above as follows:
+We can emulate the fixed-point type computation as in the theory above as follows:

 ```{.scala include="code/matryoshka-intro/src/main/scala/matryoshkaintro/C2Generalisation.scala" snippet="Fix"}
 ```